sketchplugins/plugin-directory/README.md

 - [Light Switch](https://github.com/TheBerriman/lightswitch-sketch), by Samuel Berriman: Toggle between Light or Dark symbols and text/layer styles.
 - [FS_StockSummaryFiller](https://github.com/freeman990/FS_StockInfoFiller), by Freeman Sun: 一系列关于股票数据的自动填充/生成工具
 - [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
-- [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
-Oops :flushed:
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
 Make these datas collaborative!
 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.